 Oil Wrestling is one of the most popular sports in Turkey.
 Yagli gures means literally oiled wrestling.
 The wrestlers wear tight short leather trousers called "Kispet", made of water buffalo leather weighing approximately 13 kilograms (29 pounds), and they cover themselves with olive oil.
 Matches take place throughout the country but the most famous and most important tournament takes place in Edirne by the end of June and beginning of July, or at the end of July, every year.
-In 2019 the wrestler Mr. Ali Gurbuz won the final match of the 658th edition and holds the title of "bas pehlivan".
-In 2020 the matches of the 659th edition were scheduled between 29 June - 5 July but unfortunately it's been canceled due to coronavirus threat, therefore it will be held between 28 June - 4 July 2021.
+In 2020 the matches of the 659th edition were scheduled between 29 June - 5 July but unfortunately it's been canceled due to coronavirus threat, but 660th edition was held between 10-11 July 2021 where the wrestler Mr. Ali Gurbuz won the final match and holds the title of "bas pehlivan".
 It's a big fair as well with music and celebrations and it goes on until the morning.
 Usually lamb roast is a very popular food.
 In the entertainments, belly dancing is accompanied by Turkish traditional musical instruments 'davul' (drum) and 'zurna' (a type of flute) and singings.

 The history of the oil wrestling tournaments links back to the Persian Era, a period starting from 1065 BC according to Ferdowsi's Shahnameh.
 The legendary pehlivan (wrestler) of this era is Rostam, constantly saving his country from the evil forces.
 The word "Pehlivan" for a wrestler was first used in the period when the Parthian (238 BC - 224 AD) expelled the Greeks from Iran.
 From this period we can trace the basic rules.
 During the period Islam was brought into Asia Minor, spirituality and philosophy became part of the physical garment of the pehlivan.
 Turkish Oil wrestling style became established as a sport on its own during a campaign launched by Ottoman sultan Orhan Gazi to capture Rumeli (Thrace) - the European side of Turkey's Marmara region.
 In that time the sultan and his brother, Süleyman Pasha and 40 warriors captured forts in the region of what is now the Greek / Turkish / Bulgarian border.
 On the place they camped, they started wrestling for fun.
 Two of them wrestled for hours but neither managed to win.
 Süleyman Pasha promised the winner a leather pant (kispet) when they would continue their match during the annual Spring festival (May 6), held in Ahirköy.
 They wrestled from morning till midnight, became exhausted and both died.
 Their friends buried them under a fig tree and left.
 When the soldiers visited the burial site years later, they noticed that several springs had sprung up on the site and named the place Kirkpinar (Forty Springs).
 In time, they started to organize oil wrestling tournaments and the sport became a tradition in Edirne province.
 This city was the capital of the Ottoman Empire for 91 years and is every year the place of the tournament.